Home

 Route and Landings

-Gulf2Africa is owned by a consortium of three telecommunications companies: Golis Telecommunications, Telesom, and Zain Omantel International.
-Golis Telecommunications and Telesom are Somali mobile network operators, while Zain Omantel International represents the Omani side of the partnership.
-The ownership structure reflects the bilateral nature of the cable, with operators from both countries holding stakes in the system.
+Gulf2Africa is owned by a consortium of three telecommunications operators: Golis Telecommunications, Telesom, and Zain Omantel International.
+Golis Telecommunications and Telesom are Somali companies that play a significant role in the country's mobile and internet services.
+Zain Omantel International, a joint venture between Kuwait-based Zain Group and Oman-based Omantel, represents the Omani interests in the cable system.
+This ownership structure underscores the bilateral nature of the project, with stakeholders from both countries collaborating to enhance regional connectivity.

 📡 Health